quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part08_Summary.md

 Background context: The control problem involves finding the optimal policy by combining value function estimation with policy improvement in a nonstationary environment.
 :p What does the control problem encompass in Monte Carlo methods?
 ??x
-The control problem in Monte Carlo methods involves discovering the optimal policy \(\pi^*\) by iteratively evaluating and improving policies using sampled returns.
+The control problem in Monte Carlo methods involves discovering the optimal policy $\pi^*$ by iteratively evaluating and improving policies using sampled returns.
 This process ensures that over time, actions leading to higher expected rewards are prioritized, ultimately guiding towards an optimal policy.

 ---